Banner image

 Included travel arrangements prior to embarkation

-The date of Day 1 for each voyage reflects the date that you will embark on your ship, weather conditions permitting.
-However, the price of your trip also includes additional services to ensure a hassle-free experience from start to finish.
-In total there are two nights of accommodation included in Chile, in addition to your scheduled time on the ship.
+The date of Day 1 for each voyage reflects the date you will be scheduled to fly down to Antarctica and embark on your ship, weather conditions permitting.
+However, the price of your trip also includes additional services for a hassle-free experience from start to finish, such as a pre-cruise stay in the capital city of Santiago.

-On arrival you will be met and transferred to your 5* city centre hotel where you will spend the night.
+On arrival in Santiago, make your own way to your included 5* city centre hotel, where you will spend the night.

 The following day, you will be transferred to the airport for the included charter flight to Puerto Williams.
 Here you will embark on your ship and set sail.